HackSocNotts/hacksocnotts.github.io/src/_events/2019-agm/description.md

 You can submit nominations [here](https://hacksoc.net/nominate).

-You can submit constitutional ammendmets [here](https://hacksoc.net/ammend).
+You can submit constitutional amendments [here](https://hacksoc.net/amend).

 Nominations and ammendments close at 23:59 on March 29th, 2019.